 A wide range of movement is possible because of hip anatomy and the way parts of the hip fit together.
 Examples of movement generated by the hip joint are walking, running and climbing.
 While the hip is a remarkable and durable part of the anatomy, it can break down from injury, age and/or use, resulting in damage and painful conditions.

 Hip pain may be caused by a variety of conditions or injuries.
 Some causes, such as arthritis, are more common than others.
 Below is a list of additional common causes:

 - Sprains or strains (hamstring, hip flexor, groin)

 Diagnosis of Hip Pain

 Since hips hurt for a variety of reasons, diagnosis may be complicated.
 An analysis of hip pain begins with a medical history and a pain-specific Q&A that reviews type of pain, severity of pain and the time of day pain strikes.
 There may also be an examination of the joint in motion, by walking.
 The physician might compare the injured side of the hip with the non-injured side.
 In addition, he or she may order urine, blood or joint fluid tests.

 Imaging tests, which provide a detailed look at bones and tissues, may also be recommended.
 These tests can include:

-At the Center for Pain Management, we address hip pain with a variety of treatments, including medications, injections and/or physical therapy/exercises.
+At the Center for Musculoskeletal Disorders, we address hip pain with a variety of treatments, including medications, injections, physical therapy and surgery.
 We also provide pain management post-surgery.